Why Dual Approval Matters

-Dual approval basically requires two separate people to authorize a transaction.
+Dual control basically requires two separate people to authorize or initiate a transaction or a change in user administration.
 The first person, known as the maker, creates the request.
-The second person, known as the checker, checks and approves the transaction.
-When both the maker and the checker have signed off on a transaction, it can be set into motion.
+The second person, known as the checker, checks and approves the transaction or user change.
+When both the maker and the checker have signed off on a transaction or user authorization, it can be set into motion.

 Avoiding Payment Scams

 Cyber criminals can sometimes get around the digital checks and balances required to complete transactions.
-With dual approval, every transaction is double-checked by another human before it is authorized.
+With dual control, every transaction or user change is double-checked by another human before it is authorized.

 Deterring Internal Fraud